KraftyFX/aex/README.md

 # Installation

 There are 2 ways to work with AEX.
-Directly or using a package manager like `yarn`.
+Directly by downloading and including the library as a .jsx file, or using a package manager like `yarn`.

 ## Direct usage instructions

-Download the latest release.
+Download the latest release from [the Releases page](./releases) page.
 Unzip it and look at the sample project.

+> **Note**: you don't need to download this repo to **use** AEX!
+Most of this codebase is for developing and [contributing to AEX](#contributing); stick to the Releases linked above.

 ## Package manager